DropFunnels Review Summary;

 If you are enjoying this DropFunnels review, be sure to check out their 14 day trial.

 Products & Sales

-The sales page is clean, easy to view and you can see a number of different stats and reports, including breaking down sales or orders by funnel steps.
+The sales page is clean, easy to view and you can see lots of different stats and reports, including breaking down sales or orders by funnel steps.

-One part of this platform I was worried about was the 'products' page, a few funnel builders or all-in-one platforms have really struggled with this, and have made it incredibly difficult to add the products.
+One part of this platform I was worried about was the 'products' page.
+A few funnel builders or all-in-one platforms have really struggled with this.
+They have made it incredibly difficult to add the products.

-Thankfully, DropFunnels did a pretty decent job of this, providing you with a ton of different fields to add information into, all of which is useful to have, especially when it comes to checkout or order summarys.
+DropFunnels did a pretty decent job of this.
+Providing you with a ton of different fields to add information into.
+Which is useful to have, especially when it comes to checkout or order summaries.

 Each product will then appear in the product section and you can open and update or edit them as you see fit.
 These can then be added to funnel steps without much hassle.

 Again, a decent job and one that many screw up.

 I wasn't sure if this was a big focus for DropFunnels, but then again I don't spend a lot of time in the membership world.
 Considering I don't have a course to sell, so have never required one.

 Edit: I do actually now run my own course, but I run it on a separate domain.
 So I'm not sure it would fit well with my course.